jenniferabowd/NYTimesHeadlines/README.md

 -Then in a third div get the article headline to be added along with an editable note.

 ## Unsolved Problems
-- Get the note to render on the page without refreshing.
 - Get rid of the add note button when the edit function is activated.
 - Be able to delete the note.